eitang5/Relation_extraction/pipeline/README.md

     python pypeline.simplified.py

-Arguements can be added at the end to change the configuration of the pipeline, like:
+Arguments can be added at the end to change the configuration of the pipeline, like:

     python pypeline.simplified.py --text_from_user "This is a test sentence."